-1. All welding within ice-strengthened regions is to be of the double-sided continuous type.

-2. Continuity of strength is to be ensured at all structural connections.
+- 1. All welding within ice-strengthened regions is to be of the double-sided continuous type. - 2.
+Continuity of strength is to be ensured at all structural connections.

-Section 3 Machinery Requirements for Polar Class Ships
+Section 3 Machinery Requirements for Polar Class Ships (2024)

-The contents of this Section apply to main propulsion, steering gear, emergency and essential auxiliary systems essential for the safety of the ship and the survivability of the crew.
+- 1. The contents of this Section apply to main propulsion, steering gear, emergency and auxiliary systems essential for the safety of the ship and the crew. - 2.
+The vessel operating conditions are defined in Sec 1. - 3.
+The requirements herein are additional to those applicable for the basic open water class of the